neo-project/neo-dev-portal/tutorials/2026-02-12-neow3j-sdk-quickstart/index.md

 ### Imports

 The imports show the neow3j SDK classes that are used in the example contract.
-Check out neow3j's javadoc [here](https://javadoc.io/doc/io.neow3j/contract/latest/index.html) and [here](https://javadoc.io/doc/io.neow3j/core/latest/index.html) for a full overview of classes and methods that are supported.
+Check out neow3j's javadoc of the [contract](https://javadoc.io/doc/io.neow3j/contract/latest/index.html) and [core](https://javadoc.io/doc/io.neow3j/core/latest/index.html) module for a full overview of classes and methods that are supported.

 ```java
 package com.axlabs.boilerplate;